garethtdavies/docker-masterclass/README.md

 mounts were specified with the `--volume` option.
 This diverged when volumes became first class Docker citizens, which is when `--mount` was introduced.
-Whilst you *can* attach a bind mount to a container using `--volume`, it is not recommended for those coming into Docker, as it reinforces legacy behaviour.
+Whilst you *can* attach a bind mount to a container using `--volume`, it is not recommended for those starting Docker, as it reinforces legacy behaviour.
-Try to only use `--mount` for bind mounts and `--volume` for Docker volumes.
+Try to only use `--mount` for bind and volume mounts (and just `--volume` for Docker volumes if really required).
 Another important note is that a directory or file used for bind mounting must exist prior to the mount occuring.

 #### 9.2 Volumes

 Volumes, unlike bind mounts, are Docker managed storage areas which can also be mounted into a container.
-Unlike bind mounts a directory path is not passed to the container, but the name of the volume itself.
+Also unlike bind mounts, a directory path is not passed to the container, but the name of the volume itself.
 This has several immediately obvious benefit that only the name of the volume is required to work with it instead of a filepath.
 Another big advantage is that volumes can be of many forms, and not just of local filesystem hierarchies.
 There are